Multitask Learning Can Improve Worst-Group Outcomes: Synthetic Data Experiments

 Given the findings from Section \ref{subsec:aux_training}, we proceed to multitask $\mathcal{L}_{\mathrm{end}}$ and $\mathcal{L}_{\mathrm{recon}}$ along with regularization on the shared layer $\mathbf{a}$.
 Let $\mathbf{A}\left(\tau \right) = \{\mathbf{a} \in R^{d} ~|~ |\mathbf{a}|_{1} = \tau \}$ be a set of $\ell_1$-norm constrained vectors, we solve the following multitask optimization problem:

 We implement the multitask model illustrated in Figure \ref{img:architecture}.
 We use the same set of hyper-parameters as used in Section \ref{subsec:aux_training} and perform joint stochastic gradient descent on both $\mathbf{T}_{\text{end}}$ and $\mathbf{T}_{\text{aux}}$.

-When $\tau$ is chosen to be small enough, model capacity is restricted and the model is forced to chiefly rely on the core features in order to do well on both the end and auxiliary tasks.
+When $\tau$ is chosen to be small enough, model capacity is restricted, and the model is forced to rely chiefly on the core features to do well on both the end and auxiliary tasks.
 Figure \ref{fig:joint_mtl} evinces this.
 When the norm of the shared layer is high $\|\mathbf{a}\|_{1} = 10$, the end task can still predominantly rely on the spurious features leading to poor worst group error.
 On the other hand, when model capacity is reasonably restricted by setting $\|\mathbf{a}\|_{1} = 0.1$, we see from Figure \ref{fig:joint_mtl} (left) that we can achieve improved worst group accuracy.
-Thus, in this simplified setting, we are able to effectively leverage the reconstruction auxiliary task by applying sufficient regularization to ensure improved worst group outcomes.
+Thus, we can effectively leverage the reconstruction auxiliary task in this simplified setting by applying sufficient regularization to ensure improved worst-group outcomes.